-Human trafficking is fueled by a high reward, low risk dynamic.
-This means that traffickers can expect to make a lot of money with minimal fear of punishment or legal consequence.
+Human trafficking is fueled by a high reward, low-risk dynamic.
+This means that traffickers can expect to make a lot of money with minimal fear of punishment or legal consequences.
 It’s the second most profitable illegal industry— second only to the drug trade.
 And while drugs are sold in one transaction, human beings can be sold over and over again.
 The costs are low and the profits are extremely high.

 The International Labor Organization estimates that profits from human trafficking and forced labor are $150 billion annually.